kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 ## Features of the Kube-scheduler-simulator

 The simulator’s core feature is its ability to expose the scheduler's internal decisions.
-The scheduler operates based on the [Scheduling Framework](/concepts/scheduling-eviction/scheduling-framework/), utilizing various plugins at different extension points; filter Nodes (Filter phase), score Nodes (Score phase), and ultimately determine the best Node for the Pod.
+The scheduler operates based on the [scheduling framework](/docs/concepts/scheduling-eviction/scheduling-framework/), utilizing various plugins at different extension points; filter nodes (Filter phase), score nodes (Score phase), and ultimately determine the best node for the Pod.

 The simulator allows users to create Kubernetes resources and observe how each plugin influences the scheduling decisions for Pods.
 This visibility helps users understand the scheduler’s workings and define appropriate scheduling constraints.